-When we went back and looked at the amount of repair calls that came through during February 2014, it was quite eye opening.
-During that ten day stretch when the temperature didn't reach above freezing, we saw a large quantity of service repair calls come through.
-Even more alarming were the amount of home heating systems that were not functioning at all.
-Failure among older furnaces were a very common trend.
+When we went back and looked at the number of repair calls that came through during February 2014, it was quite eye-opening.
+During that ten-day stretch when the temperature didn't reach above freezing, we saw a large quantity of service repair calls come through.
+Even more alarming was the number of home heating systems that were not functioning at all.
+Failure among older furnaces was a very common trend.
 Which makes sense.
 Older home heating systems are often the most vulnerable to malfunction when temperatures are consistently cold.

 Getting Your Home Heating System Ready For A Polar Vortex

 As the local forecast predicts extremely below-average temperatures this week, it's important to make sure your home heating system is ready to face the challenge.
 Below are just a couple of easy ways you can help prevent home heating system failure ahead of a polar vortex.

 - Make Sure To Replace Your Furnace Filter- Clogged or dirty furnace filters can make home heating systems work much harder than they need to.
 When a furnace is constantly running over a long period of time in order to maintain comfortable indoor temperatures, the last obstacle it needs is to be overcompensating for a lack of airflow.
 Changing out your filter, even if it is a little earlier than normal, can not only prevent furnace failure but also help increase efficiency when your system is set to labor more than usual.
 Not to mention, having a clean furnace filter will also help increase your indoor air quality during a period of time you'll likely be spending indoors.